sigito/Linguee-Workflow-for-Alfred/README.md

   Possible values: `true` or `false`.
 Default: `false`.
 * `demo_mode` – return a stubbed response with all states available.
   Possible values: `true` or `false`.
 Default: `false`.
-  **Attention**: setting this varibale would make the workflow to always return stubbed values.
+  ⚠️  Setting this varibale would make the workflow to always return stubbed values.

 ## Known issues